 The Humanities for the Public Good Initiative brings together students, artists, scholars, cultural practitioners, and people interested in using humanistic knowledge to forward publicly engaged scholarship, across four days Tuesday, April 6th through Friday, April 9th, 2021.

-All events are free, open to the public and virtual.
+All events were free, open to the public and virtual.

 Schedule of Events

 12pm EST: What Should Public Art Do?
 A panel featuring Dr. Joseph Jordan, Dr. JJ Bauer and Susan Brown, moderated by Elizabeth Manekin

 Joseph Jordan is Director (since 2001) of the Sonja H. Stone Center for Black Culture and History at the University of North Carolina at Chapel Hill and Adjunct Associate Professor, African/African American and Diaspora Studies.
 His work focuses on social justice movements in the diaspora, and the cultural politics of race, identity and artistic production in the diaspora, explored through representations in visual and other creative arts.

 JJ Bauer received her training at Southern Methodist University, University College-London, Penn State University, and the University of North Carolina at Chapel Hill.
 Her interests include: almost all culture from 1895-1919 in America and Europe, but especially design, architecture, and film; gender; theater; and digital humanities.
 She continues to work on the Artists’ Studio Archives Project (artiststudioarchives.org).
 She is an advisor for students pursuing a dual degree Masters in Art History-Masters in Library Science/Information Science.